-Some American spellings, for instance the -ize endings, are acceptable in British English.
-However, you should be aware of the differences between American and British English.
-For consistency and accuracy, it is best to use standard British spellings when writing in the UK.
+Some American spellings, for instance the -ize endings, are acceptable in UK English.
+However, you should be aware of the differences between American and UK English.
+For consistency and accuracy, it is best to use standard UK spellings when writing at Aberdeen University.

-Referencing and Plagiarism
+Referencing and academic integrity